xphoniex/Corsairs-Bot/README.md

 # Credits

-Screenshot are taken using the code provided here (http://stackoverflow.com/a/30138664) by [Simon Mourier - @smourier](https://github.com/smourier).
+Screenshot are taken using the code provided here (http://stackoverflow.com/a/30138664) by [Simon Mourier](https://github.com/smourier).